mrbobbytables/oidckube/README.md

 to `email_verified`, `Claim value` to `true`, and `Claim JSON Type` to `boolean`.
 This is **ONLY** required in versions of Kubernetes less than 1.11.
 For information regarding this claim, see this Github Issue:
 [kubernetes/kubernetes#59496](https://github.com/kubernetes/kubernetes/issues/59496).
-13. Click on the `Credentials` Tab and generate a new secret, then copy the `Secret` and update the config file setting `KEYCLOAK_CLIENT_SECRET` to the newly generated value.
-14. Navigate to the `Groups` section and create 2 new groups: `cluster-users` and `cluster-admins`.
+13. Navigate to the `Groups` section and create 2 new groups: `cluster-users` and `cluster-admins`.
 These map to the cluster role bindings created during initialization (`manifests/crb-users.yaml` and `manifests/crb-admins.yaml`).
-15. Goto `Users` and create two new users giving them fake emails e.g. `admin@keycloak.devlocal` and `user@keycloak.devlocal`, assigning them a password under the `Credentials` tab, add lastly add one to each of the groups created in the previous step.
-At this point, Keycloak is now configured.
+14. Goto `Users` and create two new users giving them fake emails e.g. `admin@keycloak.devlocal` and `user@keycloak.devlocal`, assigning them a password under the `Credentials` tab, and lastly add one to each of the groups created in the previous step.
+At this point, Keycloak is now configured. **NOTE:** If you would like to assign the user an optional TOTP, you may impersonate them from the `Users` view and configure their `Authenticator`.
-16. Run `./login.sh`.
-It will prompt you for a username and password.
+15. Run `./login.sh`.
+It will prompt you for a username, password and an optional TOTP code.
 Use the email address of one of the accounts created earlier. the `./login.sh` script will add the user automatically to your kube config.
-17. Create a new context using the newly added account. e.g:
+16. Create a new context using the newly added account. e.g:
 ```
 $ kubectl config set-context oidckube-user --cluster=minikube --user=user@keycloak.devlocal --namespace=default
 <or>